 - 3.1.
-We recognise that children who are abused or witness violence or abuse may find it difficult to develop a sense of self worth and to view the world as benevolent and meaningful.
+We recognise that children who are abused or witness violence may find it difficult to develop a sense of self worth and to view the world as benevolent and meaningful.
 They may feel helplessness, humiliation and some sense of self-blame. - 3.2.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 Nevertheless, when at school their behaviour may be challenging and defiant or they may be withdrawn. - 3.3.
-We recognise that some children actually adopt abusive behaviours and that these children must be referred on for appropriate support and intervention and we will need to support them in accordance with his/her agreed child protection plan. - 3.4.
-The school will endeavour to support the pupil through: - 3.4.1. the content of the curriculum to encourage self esteem and self motivation (see section 2) - 3.4.2. the school ethos which (i) promotes a positive, supportive and secure environment (ii) gives pupils a sense of being valued (see section 2) - 3.4.3. the school's behaviour policy is aimed at supporting vulnerable pupils in the school.
+We recognise that some children actually adopt abusive behaviours and that these children must be referred on for appropriate support and intervention and will need to support them in accordance with his/her agreed child protection plan. - 3.4.
+The school will endeavour to support the pupil through: - 3.4.1. the content of the curriculum to encourage self-esteem and self-motivation (see section 2) - 3.4.2. the school ethos which (i) promotes a positive, supportive and secure environment (ii) gives pupils a sense of being valued (see section 2) - 3.4.3. the school's behaviour policy is aimed at supporting vulnerable pupils in the school.
 All staff will agree on a consistent approach, which focuses on the behaviour of the offence committed by the child but does not damage the pupil's sense of self worth.
-The school will endeavour to ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4.4. liaison with other services which support the pupil such as targeted support services, CYPS, local Children's Social Care Teams, Local Inclusion Support Teams (LISTs), School Health, the locality team, the Educational Psychology Service, Behaviour Support Services and the Education Welfare Service. - 3.4.5. a commitment to develop effective productive and supportive relationships with parents whenever it is in a pupil's best interest to do so.

-- 3.4.6. recognition that children living in a home environment where there is domestic violence, drug or alcohol abuse are vulnerable and in need of support and protection. - 3.4.7. vigilantly monitoring children's welfare, keeping records and notifying the local Children's Services social care team as soon as there is a concern. - 3.4.8. transferring information of a pupil subject to a Child Protection Plan to a new school immediately should that child leave the school.
+The school will endeavour to ensure that the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4.4. liaison with other services which support the pupil such as the locality team, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services and the Education Welfare Service. - 3.4.5. a commitment to develop productive and supportive relationships with parents whenever it is in a pupil's best interest to do so. - 3.4.6. recognition that children living in a home environment where there is domestic violence, drug or alcohol abuse are vulnerable and in need of support and protection. - 3.4.7. vigilantly monitoring children's welfare, keeping records and notifying the locality team as soon as there is a recurrence of a concern. - 3.4.8. transferring information of a pupil subject to a Child Protection Plan to a new school immediately should that child leave the school.

-4. ENSURING SUITABILITY OF ADULTS WORKING WITH CHILDREN
+4. PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN